osiris1004/interview-question/s spring-boot/interview1.md

 private Environment
 ```

-## 18:can you explain the key differnec between TML and properties files, and in what scenarios you might prefer one format over the other
+## 18:can you explain the key different between YML and properties files, and in what scenarios you might prefer one format over the other
 - Syntax and Structure
     - ```
         discount.offer.price = 25